OpenEvalProject/evals/manuscripts/elife-09181/v2/manuscript.md

 Putting these data together we conclude that Kog1-body formation is a rapid ( τ = ∼10 min) and reversible process, triggered by glucose and nitrogen starvation.

-## Kog1-bodies are distinct from stress granules and P-bodies
+### Kog1-bodies are distinct from stress granules and P-bodies

-Previous work has shown that TORC1 can localize to stress granules in both yeast and human cells (
+Previous work has shown that TORC1 can localize to stress granules in both yeast and human cells (Takahara and Maeda, 2012; Thedieck et al., 2013; Wippich et al., 2013).
+To determine if Kog1 associates with stress granules (or related structures known as P-bodies [Parker, 2012]) in glucose starvation conditions, we transfected cells carrying Kog1-YFP with mCherry-tagged versions of the stress granule marker Pbp1 or the P-body marker Edc3, and followed YFP and RFP localization.
+We found that stress granules start to form after 60 min in glucose starvation conditions, and become pervasive in cells grown to saturation in SD medium, but only co-localize with Kog1-bodies in 2.6% of cells (0% co-localization after 60 min, n = 94; 2.6% co-localization after 24 hrs, n = 190; Figure 2A).
+Similarly, P-bodies form in >80% cells after 60 min of glucose starvation, but only co-localize with Kog1-bodies in 3.4% of cells (n = 404; Figure 2B).
+Therefore, it appears that the Kog1-bodies formed in starvation conditions are distinct from both stress granules and P-bodies.

 ![Figure 2.](https://cdn.elifesciences.org/articles/09181/elife-09181-fig2-v2.jpg)

 **Figure 2.:** (A) Localization of Kog1-YFP after 60 min or 24 hrs of glucose starvation in cells expressing the stress granule marker Pbp1-mCherry.
 (B) Localization of Kog1-YFP after 60 min of glucose starvation in cells expressing the P-Body marker Edc3-mCherry.
-The images in (A) were deconvolved using Deltavision software to ensure we could distinguish Pbp1 granules from cytoplasmic Pbp1.DOI: http://dx.doi.org/10.7554/eLife.09181.009
+The images in (A) were deconvolved using Deltavision software to ensure we could distinguish Pbp1 granules from cytoplasmic Pbp1.

-## Snf1 regulates Kog1-body formation
+### Snf1 regulates Kog1-body formation

 Once we determined that Kog1-body formation occurs independently of stress granule and P-body formation, we sought to identify the signal that triggers Kog1 agglomeration in glucose starvation conditions.
-In a previous study we showed that the AMP activated protein kinase, Snf1, is required for TORC1 pathway inhibition during glucose starvation (
+In a previous study we showed that the AMP activated protein kinase, Snf1, is required for TORC1 pathway inhibition during glucose starvation (Hughes Hallett et al., 2014).
+We therefore wondered if Snf1 regulates TORC1, at least in part, by driving Kog1 agglomeration.
+To test this hypothesis we monitored Kog1-YFP localization in snf1Δ cells.
+These experiments revealed that deletion of Snf1 causes a dramatic, 20-fold, increase in the time-constant for Kog1-body formation ( τ = 219 ± 21 min in snf1Δ cells; Figure 3A).

 ![Figure 3.](https://cdn.elifesciences.org/articles/09181/elife-09181-fig3-v2.jpg)

 **Figure 3.:** (A-––B) Time-course data showing the fraction of (A) snf1Δ and (B) Kog1S491A/S494A cells that contain Kog1-bodies in SD medium (2% Glu) and at various time-points after glucose withdrawal (0% Glu).
 The blue points show the average and standard deviation from three independent experiments (performed on different days with >200 cells per time-point, per replicate), while the blue lines show the best fit to a single exponential equation (0% Glu) or a line (2% Glu).
-The green and orange lines show the best fit to the wild-type data (from Figure 1C) for comparison.DOI: http://dx.doi.org/10.7554/eLife.09181.010
+The green and orange lines show the best fit to the wild-type data (from Figure 1C) for comparison.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/09181/elife-09181-fig3-figsupp1-v2.jpg)

 **Figure 3—figure supplement 1.:** Trypsin digested and trypsin-thermolysin digested Kog1 purified from glucose staved cells were subjected to mass spectrometry-based peptide mapping.
 (A) Amino acid sequence colored in green have a FDR of 1% or less, sequence colored in yellow have a FDR of 5% or less, and uncolored sequence were not identified in the experiment.
 Labels of “‘C’ above the amino acid sequence show locations of carbamidomethyl modification (a result of chemical alkylation directed at cysteines during sample preparation), ‘O’ above the amino acid sequence show locations of oxidation (spontaneous oxidation of methionine), and ‘P’ above the amino acid sequence show locations of phosphorylation.
 The green coloring of the ‘P’ labels represents the site localization probability for phosphorylation at the site, as determined by PhosphoRS, as greater than 99%.
 (B) Filtered protein identification results indicating amino acids S491, T492, S494 and S1045 of Kog1 are potentially phosphorylated.
-Filtering was performed to a 5% false discovery rate.DOI: http://dx.doi.org/10.7554/eLife.09181.011
+Filtering was performed to a 5% false discovery rate.

 ![Figure 3—figure supplement 2.](https://cdn.elifesciences.org/articles/09181/elife-09181-fig3-figsupp2-v2.jpg)

 **Figure 3—figure supplement 2.:** Liquid chromatography coupled to tandem mass spectrometry (LC-MS/MS) was used to analyze proteolytic digestion products of immunoprecipitation-purified Kog1 from glucose staved cells.
 The resulting mass spectrometry data were analyzed by the protein database search algorithm SEQUEST-HT to identify mass spectra to peptides.
 (A) Kog1 peptide 485-FAVANL(pS)TM(pS)LVNNPALQSR-504 showing all theoretical fragment ions for a triply-charged ion species for the peptide.
 Fragment masses in red and blue indicate b-series ions and y-series ions, respectively, detected in the tandem mass spectrum (shown in panel B).
 (B) Tandem mass spectrum identifying Kog1 peptide 485-FAVANL(pS)TM(pS)LVNNPALQSR-504.
-Peaks in red and blue indicate b-series and y-series ions that were matched to the theoretical peptide fragment masses in panel A.DOI: http://dx.doi.org/10.7554/eLife.09181.012
+Peaks in red and blue indicate b-series and y-series ions that were matched to the theoretical peptide fragment masses in panel A.

 ![Figure 3—figure supplement 3.](https://cdn.elifesciences.org/articles/09181/elife-09181-fig3-figsupp3-v2.jpg)

-**Figure 3—figure supplement 3.:** S491D/S494D and Kog1S491E/S494E at the native loci are inviable.To create the Kog1 variants Kog1S491A/S494A, Kog1S491D/S494D, and Kog1S491E/S494E we cloned Kog1 (with Ser 491 and 494 mutated to Ala, Asp, or Glu) into a plasmid carrying URA3 under an ADH1 promoter (pRS306).
+**Figure 3—figure supplement 3.:** To create the Kog1 variants Kog1S491A/S494A, Kog1S491D/S494D, and Kog1S491E/S494E we cloned Kog1 (with Ser 491 and 494 mutated to Ala, Asp, or Glu) into a plasmid carrying URA3 under an ADH1 promoter (pRS306).
 The plasmids were then cut using PflF1, and transformed into a wild type train (ACY044).
 In all cases this led to insertion of the plasmid at the Kog1 locus, creating a wild-type copy of Kog1, followed by the URA3 gene, followed by a mutant copy of Kog1 (AA, DD, or EE; as confirmed by sequencing).
 We then isolated colonies that excised the plasmid by selection on 5FOA.
 In this final step, we expected to find colonies that retain the wild-type copy of Kog1 as well as colonies that retain the mutated copy of Kog1 (depending on the site of recombination during the loop out event).
 In line with our expectations, we found 7/10 of the colonies created by looping in, and looping out, Kog1S491A/S494A had the AA mutation (the other 3 were wild-type).
 In contrast, we found 0/20 colonies had the DD mutation and 0/12 strains had the EE mutation.
 Specifically, we can calculate the probability of finding 0/20 DD and 0/12 EE mutations by chance, given that we found 7/10 AA mutations, at p<0.0001 and p<0.001, respectively, using Fisher’s exact test.
 The probability of finding 0/32 DD and EE mutants by chance, given that we found 7/10 AA mutants, is less than 1 x 10-–5.
-This strongly suggests that strains carrying Kog1 with phosphomimetic substitutions at Ser 491 and 494 are inviable.DOI: http://dx.doi.org/10.7554/eLife.09181.013
+This strongly suggests that strains carrying Kog1 with phosphomimetic substitutions at Ser 491 and 494 are inviable.

 Next, to determine how Snf1 activates Kog1-body formation, we purified TORC1 from cells: (1) growing in SD medium, (2) exposed to glucose starvation conditions for 5 min, and (3) exposed to osmotic stress conditions for 5 min (see Material and methods).
 We then used mass spectrometry to identify the phosphorylation sites on Tor1 and Kog1 in each condition.
 These data showed that Kog1 is phosphorylated on Ser 491 and 494 in glucose starvation conditions, but not in osmotic stress or SD medium (Figure 3—figure supplements 1, 2).
 A short time later, Young and coworkers showed that Ser 491 and 494 on Kog1 are Snf1-dependent phosphorylation sites (Braun et al., 2014).
 Therefore, to test if Snf1 drives Kog1-body formation by promoting phosphorylation of Ser 491 and 494, we constructed a strain carrying Kog1S491A/S494A-YFP at the native locus and monitored Kog1 localization in glucose starvation conditions.
 We found that Kog1S491A/S494A forms bodies slowly ( ττ = 309 ± 48 min; Figure 3B), and at a rate similar to that found in the snf1Δ strain (τ = 219 ± 21 min; Figure 3A).
 Thus, Snf1 increases the rate of Kog1 body formation by phosphorylating, or triggering phosphorylation, of Kog1 in glucose starvation conditions.